Boarding as preparation for twenty-first century life

 Boarding-as-preparation

 2020 really pushed us to our limits, and perhaps even beyond.
 When you were desperately trying to keep your business afloat or tearing your hair out at ever-changing social and travel restrictions, I wonder, what skills did you call upon?
-I suspect your strength of character and resilience were just as important as your intellectual knowledge.
-We all had to dig deep.

 Share